BO JUNG

 Instagram

-Bo Jung is from Seoul,Korea and he is currently studying at the School of Visual Arts in New York.
+He is currently studying at the School of Visual Arts.

 CV